 I’ve written fiction and nonfiction for many publications, including the New York Times and the Atlantic; you can find links in my feed.
 In 2020, I wrote a serial that was published daily in the Mercury News and the East Bay Times!
 It was a total throwback, and one of the great honors of my writing life so far.

 If you are looking for a short bio to use in an introduction, please follow this link.
 You can find a high-resolution version of the portrait above right here.

 You can reach me via email: email@example.com

-With my partner Kathryn Tomajan, I make California extra virgin olive oil available via subscription.
+With my partner Kathryn Tomajan, I make California extra virgin olive oil, available by subscription or by the tin.
 Every shipment includes a zine that I write, design, and print!

 Back in 2004, I co-produced, with Matt Thompson, a strange short film (?) called EPIC 2014.
 You can watch it courtesy of one of the many YouTube rips.